Dzongsar Khyentse Chökyi Lodrö: Early life and training

-He was born in 1893 at Sa-ngen or Rekhe Ajam near Katok Monastery in Kham south of Derge.
+He was born in 1893 at Sa-ngen or Rekhe Ajam in Gonjo, near Katok Monastery in Kham south of DeGe.
 His father was Gyurme Tsewang Gyatso of Amdo and was considered to be a tantric master.
 His mother was Tsultrim Tso, granddaughter of Wangchen Tenzin, King of Lingtsang.

 In 1900, at age seven, he was brought to Kathok Monastery and Kathok Situ Chökyi Gyatso recognized him ceremonially as the action emanation of Jamyang Khyentse Wangpo, the great Rimé master of 19th-century Tibet.
 In the following years of his youth he was tutored by Khenpo Thupten in grammar, astrology, Sanskrit and Buddhist texts.
 By the time he was thirteen he had received the transmission of the Longchen Nyingthig- the Heart Essence of the Vast Expanse, the Nyingthig Yabzhi - Four Branches of Heart Essence, and the pointing-out instruction to Dzogchen.

 When he was fifteen he moved to Dzongsar Monastery, the seat of the previous Khyentse Wangpo.
 He studied abhidharma and Madhyamaka philosophy and soon began teaching Buddhist canonical texts to several students there.
 From the time he was seventeen, he received Sakya school transmissions such as lamdre lopshe and the Hevajra tantra, and many Nyingma terma teachings.

 In 1919, when he was twenty-six, he went to Dzogchen Monastery and received ordination as a monk.
 Later in the same year he established a shedra at Dzongsar Monastery.
 At Shechen Monastery, he received a number of transmissions from Shechen Gyaltsap, who became one of his principal masters.
 The next few years of his life he visited many monasteries of the four main schools of Tibetan Buddhism, and received transmissions and lineage teachings from various teachers.

 Then in 1926 he went on a pilgrimage to Ü-Tsang, and at Mindrolling Monastery, the main Nyingma monastery, took ordination as a monk for a second time.
 Just before he returned to his home region in Eastern Tibet, Kathok Situ Chokyi Gyatso of Kathok Monastery died.
 After this, for the next fifteen years Chökyi Lodrö took part in the administration of Kathok Monastery, which is home of the Kathok lineage teachings of the Nyingma.
 He continued to perfect, and accomplish the meditations and the sadhanas of all the Tibetan traditions, becoming a true Rime master, who was able to teach both analytical philosophy and the performance of practices leading to realization from the various lineages.
 During this time-period he also completed a five hundred thousand accumulation of his ngöndro.